Sustainable Housing Practices from Traditional Indian Culture

 - What is something you learned from this post that surprised you?

-- Make sure you save this post so you can return to it again and again as you build on your sustainable journey.
+- Make sure you save this post to repeatedly return to it as you build on your sustainable journey.

 My friends and I did a couple of clothing swaps a few years ago.
 Now I love seeing my friends rock my old favorite pieces (or things that didn’t really suit me)